Promoting Professional Development and Best Practice in EE

 EE in the Every Student Succeeds Act

-On December 10, 2015, President Obama signed into law the Every Student Succeeds Act, which reauthorizes the Elementary and Secondary Education Act—the comprehensive federal legislation governing preK-12 education in the United States.
-The new bill includes, for the first time, language making environmental education and environmental literacy programs explicitly eligible for federal funds.
+The Every Student Succeeds Act, which reauthorizes the Elementary and Secondary Education Act, is the comprehensive federal legislation that governs preK-12 education in the United States.
+Thanks to advocacy efforts on the part of NAAEE, Affiliates, and dozens of partners, the bill includes language making environmental education and environmental literacy programs explicitly eligible for federal education funds for the very first time.
 The key language is found in two formula grant programs described in Title IV of the bill:

 - Environmental education is called out as eligible for funding under a $1.6B “well-rounded education” grants program